Devasy23/Hwiz/health_analyzer/UX_UI_REVIEW.md

 ## Executive Summary

-The Health Analyzer app has a solid foundation with clear navigation and feature separation.
+The LabLens app has a solid foundation with clear navigation and feature separation.
 However, there are significant opportunities to **reduce friction**, **eliminate redundant steps**, and **create a more intuitive flow** that feels "well thought out" rather than just functional.

 ### Key Findings:
 - ✅ **Strengths:** Clear visual hierarchy, Material 3 design, good use of cards and empty states